-Do not rely on and trust reviews from the program’s own site but do check multiple sources.
-Usually, repeated bad reviews and warnings from multiple sites and user forums are red flags that a particular application is not safe.
+Do not rely on and trust reviews from the program’s site but do check multiple sources.
+Usually, repeated bad reviews and warnings from numerous sites and user forums are red flags that a particular application is unsafe.

 4. You download cracked or pirated software and files

 Peer-to-peer file sharing is full of “unlocked” or “cracked” versions of paid software.
-It might be tempting to download these so-called torrent files of popular paid software but you are taking a huge risk each time.
+It might be tempting to download these so-called torrent files of popular paid software, but you are taking a considerable risk each time.

-Cracked software is highly modified versions of the programs you are supposed to be downloading.
-These are not checked by legitimate publishers and hackers could pretty much inject anything into them.
-Software key generators are also applications by themselves and blindly running them could install more than you bargained for.
+Cracked software is highly modified versions of the programs you are supposed to download.
+Legitimate publishers do not check these, and hackers could pretty much inject anything into them.
+Software key generators are also applications by themselves, and blindly running them could install more than you bargained for.